watsonwork/watsonwork-helloworld/README.md

 The Sender app will send "Hello *there*" to the conversation in the **Examples** space.
 You should now see a new message in that space.

-## Layout
+## Project layout

-The example source tree is organized as follows:
+The sample project source tree is organized as follows:

 ```sh
 README.md     - this README